jeremydyoung/pitest-verify/README.md

 # pitest-verify
-Purpose: To execute simple examples of code that does not seem to be mutation coverable.
+Purpose: To execute simple examples of code that do not seem to be mutation coverable.

 ## Execute
 `$ ./gradlew pitest`